 3.1.
-LODZE UNIVERSITY
+UNIVERSITY OF LODZ

 The main definitions of psychological well-being at school.
-According to The World Health Organisation (WHO) individual psychosocial well-being is a concept of health which includes complex of psychological, social and environmental factors.
-Theoretical model of psychological well-being according established by Ryff (1989), presents it as positive psychological health, including positive evaluations of oneself and one's past life, a sense of continued growth and development as a person, the belief that one's life is purposeful and meaningful, as well as the possession of quality relations with other people, the capacity to manage one's life and world, and a sense of self-determination.
+According to The World Health Organization (WHO) individual psychosocial well-being is a concept of health which includes complex of psychological, social and environmental factors.
+Theoretical model of psychological well-being according established by Ryff (1989), presents it as positive psychological health, including positive evaluations of oneself and one's past life, a sense or-continued growth and development as a person, the belief that one's life is purposeful and meaningful, as well as the possession of quality relations with other people, the capacity to manage one's life and world, and a sense of self-determination.

-In accordance with Pyhältö, Soini and Pietarinen (2010, p.209): "learning for socio-psychological well-being within school can be seen as an active, collaborative, and situated process in which the relationship between individuals and their environment is constantly constructed and modified.
-In turn, socio-psychological well-being experienced by the members of the school community regulates their learning in many ways, forexample, it can affect the ability to concentrate and observe the environment, perceive affordances, and interpret received feedback (Antonovsky 1987, 1993; Bowen et al. 1998; Deci and Ryan 2002; Kristersson and Öhlund 2005; Morrison and Clift 2005; Ryan and Deci 2001; Pallant and Lae 2002; Torsheim et al. 2001).
+In accordance with Pyhalto, Soini and Pietarinen (2010, p.209): "learning for socio-psychological well-being within school can be seen as an active, collaborative, and situated process in which the relationship between individuals and their environment is constantly constructed and modified.
+In turn, socio-psychological well-being experienced by the members of the school community regulates their learning in many ways, for example, it can affect the ability to concentrate and observe the environment, perceive affordances, and interpret received feedback (Antonovsky 1987, 1993; Bowen et al. 1998; Deci and Ryan 2002; Kristersson and Ohlund 2005; Morrison and Clift 2005; Ryan and Deci 2001; Pallant and Lae 2002; Torsheim et al. 2001).
 Hence pupils' sense of engagement and empowerment in studying is regulated by their experienced relationships with peers and teachers, belonging to the class and school community, self-efficacy, and perceived control and agency over one's action.
 Learning for socio-psychological well-being is not only about acquisition of knowledge and skills, but about an ongoing, interactive process of sense making and development in which motives and emotions play an important part (e.g., Lasky 2005; Lonka et al. 2000; Nonaka and Nishiguchi 2001; Paavola and Hakkarainen 2005; Wenger 1998; Wertsch 1993)".

-Strózik, Strózik i Szwarc (2016; after Diener et al., 2002) use the term of subjective well-being (SWB) which refers to one's affective and cognitive self-assessment of life in terms of emotional reactions and cognitive judgements of satisfaction.
+Strozik, Strozik i Szwarc (2016; after Diener et al., 2002) use the term of subjective well-being (SWB) which refers to one's affective and cognitive self-assessment of life in terms of emotional reactions and cognitive judgements of satisfaction.
 They also note that children SWB should be consider as child's "(...) individual conviction about the degree of accomplishment of his/her living needs, approached in terms of satisfaction, happiness, fears and apprehensions".
 Thus, this could be the first definition of school well-being.

 The second definition is based on the School Well-being Model conceptualization conducted by Konu and Rimpela (2002).
 In this model well-being in school is define as a four-dimensional phenomenon.
 Thus, well-being was associated with teaching and education, as well as with learning and achievements.
-The Authors divided school well-being 4 conditions such as: school conditions (connected with "having"), social relationships (connected with "loving"), means for self-fulfilment (connected with "being") and also health status.
-They explain "means for self-fulfilment" as pupils' possibilities to studying in accordance with their own resources.
+The Authors divided school well-being 4 conditions such as: school conditions (connected with "having"), social relationships (connected with "loving"), means for self-fulfillment (connected with "being") and also health status.
+They explain "means for self-fulfillment" as pupils' possibilities to studying in accordance with their own resources.
 The "health status" is define as symptoms of illnesses.

-- 1. Ryff CD .
+- 1. Konu, A.I. & Rimpela, M.K.
+(2002) Well-being in Schools: a conceptual model.
+Health Promotion International, 17, 79-87. - Ryff CD.
 Happiness is everything, or is it?
-Explorations on the meaning of psychological well-being .
-J Pers Soc Psychol 1989; 57: 1069-81 - 2.
-Konu, A.I. & Rimpela, M.K.
-(2002) Well-being in Schools: a conceptual model.
-Health Promotion International, 17, 79-87. - 3.
-Strózik, D., Strózik, T. & Szwarc, K. The Subjective Well-Being of School Children.
+Explorations on the meaning of psychological well-being.
+J. Pers Soc Psychol.
+1989; 57: 1069 - 81. - Strozik, D., Strozik, T. & Szwarc, K. The Subjective Well-Being of School Children.
 The First Findings from the Children's Worlds Study in Poland Child Ind Res (2016) 9: 39.

-Bibliography in psychological wellbeing at National level
+Bibliography in psychological wellbeing